 At the same time, we see increased interest in population management - particularly primary care and at-risk primary care practices.
 This represents a step backward to manage earlier stages of care prior to an acute intervention or ongoing medication need.
 PE groups are already taking on that challenge, and we expect to see many of these deals in 2021 and beyond.

 To learn more about our outlook for specialty practices and our investment banking solution for physicians, click here.

-This Post is for informational purposes only and does not constitute an offer, invitation, solicitation, or recommendation to buy, sell, subscribe for, or issue any securities.
-While the information provided herein is believed to be accurate and reliable, 127 Capital, LLC (“Physicians First”) and Ashland Securities, LLC make no representations or warranties, expressed or implied, as to the accuracy or completeness of such information.
+This post is for informational purposes only and does not constitute an offer, invitation, solicitation, or recommendation to buy, sell, subscribe for, or issue any securities.
+While the information provided herein is believed to be accurate and reliable, 127 Capital, LLC (“Physicians First”) makes no representations or warranties, expressed or implied, as to the accuracy or completeness of such information.
 All information contained herein is preliminary, limited and subject to completion, correction or amendment.
 It should not be construed as investment, legal, or tax advice and may not be reproduced or distributed to any person.
-Certain Principals of Physicians First are registered representatives of Ashland Securities, LLC Member FINRA, SIPC.
-Physicians First and Ashland Securities, LLC are separate and unaffiliated entities.
-Securities and Investment Banking Services are offered through Ashland Securities, LLC.